 Tuolumne County began participating in the Emergency Foster Bridge Program in 2018.
-The program continues to grow in its capacity to support the Resource (Foster) Families, foster children, and their child care providers.
-There are three components to this program that are intended to insure our goals are met.
+The program continues to grow in its capacity to support the resource (foster) families, foster children, and their child care providers.
+There are three components to this program that are intended to ensure our goals are met.

 The Foster Bridge Navigator

 Eligible foster parents in Tuolumne County are referred by the Department of Social Services to the Foster Bridge Navigator at ICES for assistance in securing child care through enhanced child care referrals, subsidy application assistance, planning for long-term child care, and connections to community resources.

 Eligible families are referred by the Department of Social Services for time-limited assistance with child care payment.

 The TIC Training & Coaching program was developed by the California Resource & Referral Network and West Ed as a component of the Emergency Foster Bridge Program.
 The intent of this program is to ensure that child care providers are equipped with the knowledge and skills necessary to support the needs of children who have experienced significant adversity, which may affect their development and behavior.
 Training and coaching are provided to child care programs county-wide.
 Providers are connected to community resources and support as needed.

 Due to COVID-19, TIC training has been converted into a three-part virtual series.
 This training series covers two modules: